caelan-a/Portfolio/content/projects/2_buddyup.md

         <p>
           An important first step was designing the data model for this project as there were many moving parts.
 <br/><br/>
 One of the most crucial parts of the app was automatic retrieval of timetable and subject information.
-Due to limitations from the University, a scraper was constructed for the prototype, this was heavily involved as it needed to be robust enough to handle any errors that may arise (of which there are countless).
+Due to limitations from the University, a scraper was constructed for the prototype, this was heavily involved as it needed to be robust enough to handle any errors that may arise.
 <br/><br/>
 The next step was to build the software that would analyse the Firebase database to match students who both shared a subject and wanted to form a study group.
 This was done using python on a GAE that is connected to the Firebase database.
 <br/><br/>